anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Upon receiving the voucher-request trigger, the pledge SHALL construct the body of the PVR as defined in {{RFC8995}}.
 It will contain additional information provided by the registrar-agent as specified in the following.
 This PVR becomes a JSON-in-JWS object as defined in {{I-D.ietf-anima-jws-voucher}}.
-If the pledge is unable to construct the PVR it SHOULD respond with a HTTP error status code to the registrar-agent to indicate that it is not able to create the PVR.
+If the pledge is unable to construct the PVR it SHOULD respond with a HTTP error code to the registrar-agent to indicate that it is not able to create the PVR.

-The following client error status codes MAY be used:
+The following client error responses MAY be used:

 * 400 Bad Request: if the pledge detected an error in the format of the request, e.g. missing field, wrong data types, etc. or it's not valid JSON even though the PVR media type was set to `application/json`.